Description of the Surgical Residency for Physician Assistants

 - ATLS

-During these rotations, you will be supervised by attending physicians, fellows, chief residents, PAs, NPs and surgical residents.
-For the majority of the rotations, you will be paired with residents and/or PA/NPs with whom you will provide a totality of care: assess and respond to patient care needs, provide medical and surgical care with guidance from senior staff, and prepare patients for their immediate and long-term discharge needs.
-You will also see pre- and post-operative patients in clinic with surgical PAs, NPs and Attending physicians.
+During rotations, PA residents are supervised by attending physicians, fellows, chief residents, PAs, NPs and surgical residents.
+For the majority of the rotations, PA residents are paired with residents and/or PA/NPs with whom they provide a totality of care: assess and respond to patient care needs, provide medical and surgical care with guidance from senior staff, and prepare patients for their immediate and long-term discharge needs.
+PA residents also see pre- and post-operative patients in clinic with surgical PAs, NPs and Attending physicians.

 For each rotation, there is a designated primary rotation preceptor.
-You should contact this preceptor the week before your rotation starts, meet in person, and review the service objectives and expectations with them.
+PA residents should contact the preceptor the week before the rotation starts, meet in person, and review the service objectives and expectations with them.

-- It is the job of each resident to make these experiences the best they can be, to provide the very best care they can provide, and to learn everything you can from the mentors surrounding you each day.
+- It is the responsibility of each PA resident to make their experience the best it can be, to provide the very best care they can provide, and to learn everything they can from their colleagues each day.

 - PA residents are required to log BOTH their duty hours and their procedures.
 These logs are reviewed regularly in order to ensure compliance with the 80 hour work week.
 Failure to comply with these logging policies will result in disciplinary action.
 It is also the resident’s responsibility to report violations in hours to the residency director in a timely manner with an explanation of the violation.
 Residency faculty will work with the resident and team leader to ensure that violation in hours can be addressed and corrected in order to comply with the guidelines.